blues/app-accelerators/valve-monitor/firmware/README.md

 meter.

-With everything connected and running, the firmware expects to receive `data.qi` Notes in the following format to open and close the solenoid valve.
+With everything connected and running, the firmware expects to receive `data.qi` Notes from Notehub in the following format to open and close the solenoid valve.

 ```json
 "body": {